 Vudoo co-founder and joint CEO, Nick Morgan, has seen the Covid-19 pandemic compel consumers to change their shopping behavior.
 Consumers are switching from in-store shopping to online and letting go of prior trust issues and concerns that they may have had with shopping online, according to Morgan.

 “This is evident with one in five [Australian consumers] purchasing from a website for the first time.
 Retailers are seeing a much broader consumer base,” Morgan said.
 Therefore, he predicts, the take-up for Black Friday this year will be far greater than last year.

 Black Friday is set to become even more prominent all over the world this year, and, given the potential for early Christmas shopping happening in November, it’s even more critical that brands take advantage of this shopping weekend to maintain momentum across the holiday period.

-Maximise sales with these Black Friday tips
+Maximize sales with these Black Friday tips

 With Australians and those in the UK set to spend, on average, almost $400 each and consumers in the US set to spend up to $485 each, as a business it is crucial to be well prepared for Black Friday spending.

-1. Revolutionise your brand’s digital customer experience
+1. Revolutionize your brand’s digital customer experience